 This salad has the softness of cucumber and mozzarella, and the tang of caperberries and preserved lemon.
 Each level of flavour is evident.
 It is a great summery salad.

-Are you looking for a salad?
-You might like to browse our mozzarella dishes, and our salads here and here.
-Our favourites are Grilled Fennel with Mozzarella and Beetroot Salad with Honey and Ginger.
+Are you looking for similar Salads?
+Pease try our Tapenade Bread Salad with Tomatoes and Mozzarella.
+You may also like Grilled Fennel with Mozzarella and Beetroot Salad with Honey and Ginger.

 Continue reading “Mozzarella and Cucumber Salad with Caperberries and Lemon”